kuralme/ros1_ci/README.md

 ## Getting Started

-Please note that the Jenkins setup for this project is specifically designed for the Masterclass course and it is not provided within this repository.

-To get up and running with Jenkins and the ROS CI pipeline, use the provided installation script to set up and start Jenkins.
-The script will handle the installation of all necessary dependencies.
+Use the provided installation script to set up and start Jenkins and the ROS CI pipeline.
+The script will handle the installation of all dependencies.

 ```bash
 cd webpage_ws